Blendify/blender-manual/trunk/blender_docs/manual/addons/io_fbx.rst

 Export
 ------

-NURBs surfaces, text3D and metaballs are converted to meshes at export time.
+NURBS surfaces, text3D and metaballs are converted to meshes at export time.

 Missing